 There is also a small nurbs-building capability in cgx.
 It is possible to use existing surfaces (with 4 edges) which do not already reference a given nurbs.
 The new nurbs will follow the Coons-algorithm but can be modified by moving the control points.
+NOTE: The number of control points is controlled by the divisions of the lines defining the surface edges.
 The surfaces must be stored in a set.
 For example, nurs! surfaceSet will define nurbs for all surfaces stored in the set surfaceSet.
 This nurbs can be used to define the interiour of other surfaces.
 This is necessary if "tr3u" elements (unstructured triangles) should be used and if the surface is not related to a given shape.
 Note: "qsur" offers another option to create nurbs related surfaces by associating existing surfaces to an overlapping existing NURBS.
 The interiour of the surface is then defined by the NURBS.

-8.59 ori
+8.63 ori